VaSST: Variational Inference for Symbolic Regression using Soft Symbolic Trees: Conclusion

-This work opens promising future avenues for fully probabilistic and scalable variational inference–based SR, including the development of more structured optimization strategies for the variational objective to further enhance scalability relative to modern machine learning–based approaches.
+This work opens promising future avenues for fully probabilistic and scalable variational inference–based \sr. First, extending \vasstmain\ to infer internal numerical constants would broaden its applicability in learning scientific laws with unknown physical coefficients.
+Although the current formulation can represent simple constants compositionally, such as $\sin(2x)$ through $\sin(x+x)$, it does not directly learn free constants inside nonlinear terms such as $\exp(-\tfrac{1}{2}x^2)$.
+Second, because algebraically equivalent expressions are naturally pervasive in \sr, future work could incorporate equivalence-aware symbolic model comparison or posterior summaries that group semantically identical expression forms.
+Finally, more structured optimization strategies for the variational objective may further improve scalability relative to modern machine learning-based \sr\ approaches while preserving the probabilistic interpretation of \vasstmain.